Brazos Bend State Park

 Things to Do

-Visitors are cautioned to pay due respect to alligators, which are numerous in some areas of the park.
-Read about how to stay safe around alligators.
+Pay due respect to alligators, which are common in some areas of the park.
+Read our alligator safety tips before you come.

 Explore on foot, bike, or horseback.
 We have 37 miles of trails, some of which are wheelchair-friendly.
 Take virtual tour on our Interactive Trails Map.

 - Creekfield Lake Nature Trail: This fully paved .5-mile trail tours a wetland area.
 You’ll find exhibits with touchable bronzes of wildlife, an accessible boardwalk and observation deck, and rest areas with shaded benches.
 Ask about the self-guided tour guide and scavenger hunt.